mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

 ### Use Your Repository
 The example below uses Android ViewModels for demonstration, but you can adapt your use-case to your architectural patterns.
-The `AutoRepo` library is in no way tied to the Android SDK.
+The `Kernl` library is in no way tied to the Android SDK.

 ```kotlin
 class MyViewModel @Inject constructor(